Delicious potato and sausage stew with vegetables, a hearty meal ready in no time, a comforting dish to warm you up in winter.

 - ca 650 ml/ 22 fl.oz/ 2 ¾ cups chicken stock

-Chop the onion and the garlic clove finely.
-Slice the carrots, chop the red bell pepper into small cubes and the leek into thin rings.
+- Chop the onion and the garlic cloves finely.
+Slice the carrots, chop the red bell pepper into small cubes, and the leek into thin rings.
 Peel and cut the potatoes into regular cubes.

-Heat the oil into a stew pot or Dutch oven Lodge L8DOL3 Cast Iron Dutch Oven with Dual Handles, Pre-Seasoned, 5-Quart.
-Give the onion to the pot and fry until translucent.
-Add the garlic, carrots, bell pepper and leek and cook, stirring a few times in between, for about 5 minutes.
+- Heat the oil into a stew pot or Dutch oven.
+Add the onion to the pot and fry until translucent.
+Add the garlic, carrots, bell pepper, and leek and cook, stirring a few times in between, for about 5 minutes.

-Add about 500 ml/ 2 cups of the chicken stock or as much stock to barely cover the potatoes, stir, cover the pot and let cook on medium low heat for about 10 minutes or until the potatoes are half cooked.
+- Add 500 ml/ 2 cups of the chicken stock, stir, cover the pot and let cook on medium-low heat for about 10 minutes or until the potatoes are half cooked.

-Adjust the taste with salt and pepper, sprinkle with chopped parsley or thyme and serve with pickled vegetables or salad.
+- Adjust the taste with salt and pepper, sprinkle with chopped parsley and serve with pickled vegetables and bread.